Chris Coste: Philadelphia Phillies

-He remained with Scranton/Wilkes-Barre until his promotion to the Phillies, facilitated by his fantastic performance in 2006 spring training.
+Coste remained with Scranton/Wilkes-Barre until his promotion to the Phillies, facilitated by his fantastic performance in 2006 spring training.
 After starting the 2007 season in Triple-A, Coste was called back up to the majors on May 12, 2007.

 On May 25, 2007, Ryan Howard was re-activated off the DL and the Phillies sent Coste back to the minors to Double-A Reading.
 Coste chose to go to Reading so that he could start and play every day, and because it would help the club if he was ready, rather than being Jason Jaramillo's backup at Triple-A Ottawa.
 In late June 2007, Coste was called back up from Reading as a result of Jon Lieber's season-ending injury and Jayson Werth's wrist injury.
 Coste finished the 2007 season with a .278 batting average, 5 home runs, and 22 RBI in 48 games.

 For the 2008 season, Coste was slated as the Phillies' backup catcher behind Carlos Ruiz.
 In a game against the Mets on August 26, 2008, Coste went 4 for 4 without even starting the game.
 He entered as a pinch hitter in the eighth inning, and became the first player in 63 years to appear at least that late into a game but still record 4 hits.
 He delivered a game-winning walk-off single in the 13th inning.

 Coste was very popular with Phillies fans and had a fan club that was at every Phillies game known as the Coste Guard.
 They wore red bathing suits and white T-shirts.
 They also wore sunglasses, and sunscreen on their noses; fans could hear their whistles which they used to help cheer on the Phillies and Coste.

 On October 29, 2008, Coste became the first player that originated from Division III college baseball's MIAC to win a World Series.

 Houston Astros

-Coste was claimed off waivers on July 10, 2009 by the Houston Astros.
+Coste was claimed off waivers on July 10, 2009, by the Houston Astros.
 Due to starting first baseman Lance Berkman's injured calf, Coste found playing time at first base for the Astros.